Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Hierarchical Bayesian Model of Multi-Gaussian Galaxy

 \section{Hierarchical Bayesian Model of Multi-Gaussian Galaxy}

-The aim of this work is to find the maximum likelihood estimate for a given RR Lyrae density model described by parameters, $\vec{\theta}$, given our RR Lyrae distance catalog and selection function ($S(l,b,d)$).
+The aim of this work is to find the maximum likelihood estimate for a given RRL density model described by parameters, $\vec{\theta}$, given our RRL distance catalog and selection function ($S(l,b,d)$).
 Specifically, we use a hierarchical Bayesian model to infer the true underlying stellar density distribution $n(\vec{x} \,;\, \vec{\theta})$, where $\vec{\theta}$ are the parameters of our density model.
 We transform true 3D Galactocentric positions $\vec{x}$ to observed distances ($d$) and sky positions ($l,b$) and marginalize over the distance uncertainty as follows:

 where

 is a normalized version of our density function, and the index $i$ tracks each of the $N$ RRL stars we use as data.